redisjohn/spfetch/README.md

 To re-enable globing in the shell.

     $set +o noglob

+For zsh you can prepend noglob to the alias definition to disable globbing for the command.

+	alias rflat="noglob rflat"

 #### Batch processing Support Packages Downloads

 It is easy to use wild cards to download multiple support packages at once.